hashicorp/vault-plugin-database-elasticsearch/README.md

 ## Example Walkthrough

 Here is an example of how to successfully configure and use this secrets engine using the Vault CLI.
+Note that the `plugin_name` may need to be `vault-plugin-database-elasticsearch` if you manually mounted it rather than using the version of the plugin built in to Vault.
 ```
 export ES_HOME=/home/somewhere/Applications/elasticsearch-6.6.1